C and O Employees' Hospital Association

 The provisions of this subrogation and reimbursement provision apply with equal force to the parents, trustees, guardians, administrators, or other representatives of a minor covered member and to the heirs or personal and legal representatives of the estate of a deceased or incapacitated covered member, regardless of applicable law and whether or not the representatives have access or control of the recovery.
 No representative of a covered member listed here may allow proceeds from a recovery to be allocated in a way that reduces or minimizes the C and O Employees’ Hospital Association’s claim by arranging for others to receive proceeds of any judgment, award, settlement, covenant, release or other payment; or releasing any claim in whole or in part without full compensation therefore.

 When a covered member does not comply with the provisions of this section, the Plan Administrator shall have the authority, in its sole discretion, to deny payment of any claims for benefits by the covered member and to deny or reduce future benefits payable (including payment of future benefits for other injuries or illnesses) under the C and O Employees’ Hospital Association Plan by the amount due as a dollar for dollar satisfaction for the reimbursement to the Plan.
-The Plan Administrator may also, in its sole discretion, deny or reduce future benefits (including future benefits for other injuries or illnesses) under any other group benefits plan maintained by C and O Employees’ Hospital Association.
+The Plan Administrator may also, in its sole discretion, deny or reduce future benefits (including future benefits for other injuries or illnesses) under any other group benefits plan maintained by C and O Employees’ Hospital Association, subject to applicable law.
 The reductions will equal the amount of the required reimbursement.
 If C and O Employees’ Hospital Association must bring an action against a covered member to enforce the provisions of this section, then that covered member agrees to pay C and O Employees’ Hospital Association’s attorneys’ fees and costs, regardless of the action’s outcome.

 In certain circumstances, a covered member may receive a recovery that exceeds the amount of C and O Employees’ Hospital Association’s payments for past and/or present expenses for treatment of the illness or injury that is the subject of the recovery.
 In other situations, a covered member may have received a prior recovery that was intended, in part or in whole, to be compensation for future expenses for treatment of the illness or injury that is the subject of a current claim for benefits under the Plan.
 In these situations, the Plan will not cover any present or future expenses related to the illness or injury for which compensation was provided through a current or previous recovery.
 The covered member is required to submit full and complete documentation of any such recovery in order for C and O Employees’ Hospital Association to consider eligible expenses that exceed the recovery.
 To the extent a covered member’s recovery exceeds the amount of the C and O Employees’ Hospital Association’s lien, the Plan is entitled to a credit or cushion in that amount against any claims for future benefits relating to the illness or injury.
 In those situations following any recovery that exceeds the amount of C and O Employees’ Hospital Association’s lien, the covered member will be solely responsible for payment of medical bills related to the illness or injury out of the remaining recovery.
-The Plan also precludes operation of the made-whole and common-fund doctrines in applying this provision.
+The Plan also precludes operation of the make-whole and common-fund doctrines in applying this provision.

 The Plan Administrator has sole discretion to determine whether expenses are related to the illness or injury to the extent this provision applies.
 Acceptance of benefits under the C and O Employees’ Hospital Association Plan for an illness or injury which the covered member has already received a recovery may be considered fraud, and the covered member will be subject to any sanctions determined by the Plan Administrator, in its sole discretion, to be appropriate, including denial of present or future benefits under the Plan.